SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 Parameter Name | Default |Description |
 ------------ | ------------- | -------------
-resource_name | "events" | Collect events for a specific resource type.
-E.g. pods, deployments, services etc. tag | "kubernetes.*" | Tag collected events. namespace | nil | Collect events from a specific namespace. label_selector | nil | Collect events for resources matching a specific label. field_selector | nil | Collect events for resources matching a specific field. type_selector | ["ADDED", "MODIFIED"] | Collect specific event types.
-Currently supports "ADDED", "MODIFIED", and "DELETED". configmap_update_interval_seconds | 10 | Resource version is used to resume events collection from where it was left off after a container/pod/node restart.
-The latest resource version of your events is kept in memory and backend up to a ConfigMap at an interval.
+resource_name | "events" | Collect events for a specific resource type, such as pods, deployments, or services. tag | "kubernetes.*" | Tag collected events. namespace | nil | Collect events from a specific namespace. label_selector | nil | Collect events for resources matching a specific label. field_selector | nil | Collect events for resources matching a specific field. type_selector | ["ADDED", "MODIFIED"] | Collect specific event types.
+Currently supports "ADDED", "MODIFIED", and "DELETED". configmap_update_interval_seconds | 10 | Resource version is used to resume events collection from where it left off after a container/pod/node restart.
+The latest resource version of your events is kept in memory and backed up to a ConfigMap at an interval.
 By default, we back up the resource version by making a ConfigMap API call every 10 seconds.
 If you want to back up more frequently, reduce the interval.
 If you want to reduce the number of API calls, increase the interval. watch_interval_seconds | 300 | Interval at which the watch thread gets recreated. deploy_namespace | "sumologic" | Namespace that the events plugin resources will be created in. kubernetes_url | nil | URL of the Kubernetes API.